pradeeppattem/staticwebsite-S3-deploy-cloudformation/README.md

-# This project demonstrates creating Amazon S3 bucket and hosting static website in Amazon S3 using Cloudformation
+# Deploying Static Website in Amazon S3 using AWS Cloudformation

 ## Objective:
 1. Configure AWS CLI
 1. Create S3 bucket using Cloudformation
-3. Create an Index html file to host
+3. Create an Index html file to host and deploy it to S3
+4. Make it publicly accessible for public to view the content of your website

 ## Take Aways:
 1. Configuring AWS CLI